gerardpaapu/RFC-822-Dates/README.md

 `Date parseRfc822Date(String dateTimeString, Boolean strict)`

-If strict is true, then invalid date time strings will throw an error, if strict is false invalid date time strings will return an invalid date.
+If `strict` is true, then an invalid `dateTimeString` will throw an error, if `strict` is false an invalid `dateTimeString` will return an invalid date.

 `strict` is false if omitted.